 Prime Rib is one of the primal cuts of meat from a cow that comes from the ribs.
 What is a primal cut?
 It’s some of the first cuts to be butchered off a cow, thus the term “primal” cut.
 The Prime Rib can also be called a standing rib roast, or rib roast.

 A Prime Rib can be bone-in or boneless, and either are great for smoking.
 Prime does not necessarily refer to the USDA quality rating of Select, Choice, or Prime.
+We can into a lot more detail on our other Smoked Prime Rib recipe.

 We use an incredibly marbled boneless Snake River Farms American Wagyu roast for this particular recipe.
 But you can see a bone-in version here.